amustufa/nextjs-boilerplate/CONTRIBUTING.md

 - Tests cover service logic and endpoints; assert envelope shape and pagination meta.
 - Consider ETag/304 for stable GET lists; enforce JWT + policy for protected mutations.
 - UI is server-first; no cookies used for business state; client state remains ephemeral.
+- No inline object types in exported signatures (services/repos/http); use named types/interfaces exported via the module types barrel.
+- UI placement/rules:
+  - Routable files in `app/`; UI in `modules/*/ui`.
+  - Components/fragments/forms do not use Services/fetch/cookies/revalidate.
+  - Loaders are server-only and contain no JSX.
+  - Client data fetching is allowed only in `modules/*/ui/hooks/*` (React Query/SWR/custom fetch) for smoother UX; hydrate from server loaders.